-An introduction to Delayed Proving
+An introduction to pipelined proving

 Hylé aims to become a lean blockchain, focusing only on Sequencing and Settlement for provable applications.
-We leverage zero-knowledge proofs to offload Execution and data storage off-chain.
+We leverage zero-knowledge proofs to offload execution and data storage off-chain.

-As a reminder, Sequencing is all about establishing the transaction order within a block.
-Execution is about processing transactions to update the blockchain’s state.
-Settlement is about finalizing a transaction.
+- Settlement is about finalizing a transaction.
 Making it immutable, meaning it cannot be altered, deleted, or reversed.

 Hylé’s smart contract: it’s all about state transition